-Female Urinary Incontinence Treatment in Dallas, TX
+Urinary Incontinence In Women in Dallas, TX

-Approximately 17 million women in the U.S. encounter urinary incontinence in their lifetime.
+According to Mayo Clinic Health System, there are approximately 17 million women in the U.S. encounter urinary incontinence in their lifetime.
 This condition can occur in women between the ages of 18 and 60 and beyond and is usually a result of the urethra not being closed tightly to keep urine in the bladder.
 Symptoms vary from:

 - an inability to prevent leaking urine when exercising or other involuntary actions such as coughing or sneezing

 - an overwhelming urge to urinate that often causes them to urinate before getting to a bathroom.

 Urinary incontinence can be caused by a range of different issues.
 Because of this, incontinence can be categorized in one of the following seven ways:

 The sudden and unexpected need to urinate more than 8 times per day can lead to leaks voiding.